 Record the nature of the Subject of the credential (which must correspond to the manner of identity proofing performed), i.e., physical person, a named person acting on behalf of a corporation or other legal entity, corporation or legal entity, or corporate machine entity, in a manner that can be unequivocally associated with the credential and the identity that it asserts.
 If the credential is based upon a pseudonym this must be indicated in the credential.

+[US / EZP800-63-2: §5.3.1.2.6, ’.7]

 Subject Key Pair Generation

 No stipulation.